pytorch/pytorch/docs/source/quantization.rst

 - Quantization Aware Training
   - Static Quantization

-We have the following APIs in FX Graph Mode Quantization:
-- `prepare_fx`: prepares a model for post training quantization
-- `prepare_qat_fx`: prepares a model for quantization aware training
-- `convert_fx`: converts a prepared (and calibrated/trained) model to a quantized model
-- `fuse_fx`: This is not a function that automatically fuses module calls like Conv - BatchNorm into Conv.
-Currently only supports eval model.

-There are multiple quantization types in post training quantization (weight only, dynamic and static) and the configuration is done through `qconfig_dict` (an argument of the `prepare_fx` function), and mixed quantization type is also supported with the api (e.g. quantize the conv modules statically and quantize the linear module dynamically).
+There are multiple quantization types in post training quantization (weight only, dynamic and static) and the configuration is done through `qconfig_dict` (an argument of the `prepare_fx` function).

 API Example::